ARTICLE I – NAME

 Section 2: Notification.
-Proposed amendments shall be read and voted upon either by mail or electronically to the membership or at the Annual Business Meeting.
+Proposed amendments shall be read and voted upon electronically by the membership or at the Annual Business Meeting.
 If voting is to take place at the Annual Business Meeting, proposed amendments shall be submitted to the membership one (1) month prior to the meeting.
-Any member not attending the Annual Business Meeting may submit his/her vote in writing or electronically to the President prior to that meeting.
+Any member not attending the Annual Business Meeting may submit his/her vote electronically prior to that meeting.

 Section 3: Ratification by Membership.
 Proposed amendments must receive an affirmative vote of two-thirds (2/3) of those voting to be approved.
 Once approved, the amendment shall take effect immediately.